 Twelve South StayGo - Best portable USB-C dock

-The StayGo is, as its name suggests, one for the home, office or on your travels.
+The StayGo is, as its name suggests, one for the home, office and on your travels.
 It's lightweight and much more compact than most USB-C docks.

 It comes with a 1m USB-C cable to connect with your laptop, plus a detachable travel cable that hides inside the dock when not in use.

-It's pricier than most of the adapters reviewed here, but it's got the lot if you need everything, and we like it a lot.
+It's pricier than most of the hubs reviewed here, but it's got the lot if you need everything, and we like it a lot.
 It feels more robust than some of the cheaper hubs, yet weighs just 150g.

-You have to pull open a flap for the RJ45 Gigabit Ethernet port, which we think might break if opened and closed too many times but does nicely reduce the size of the hub/dongle/adapter.
+You have to pull open a flap for the RJ45 Gigabit Ethernet port, which looks fragile but seems robust to the touch, and does nicely reduce the size of the hub.

-The brushed aluminium Satechi USB-C Multi-Port Hub Adapter offers two USB 3.0 Type-A ports and 4K HDMI.
+The brushed aluminium Satechi USB-C Multi-Port Hub Adapter offers two 5Gbps USB 3.0 Type-A ports and 4K HDMI.
 It's very lightweight at just 51g (1.8oz).

-It lacks the SD card slot found on the VAVA, but does include a USB-C pass-through port so you don’t sacrifice your laptop’s type-C port - allowing you to charge your laptop while using the adapter’s other outlets.
-This is especially handy for owners of the 12in MacBook, which has just the one USB-C port.
+It lacks an SD card slot but does include a USB-C pass-through port (60W) so you don’t sacrifice your laptop’s Type-C port - allowing you to charge your laptop while using the adapter’s other outlets.
+This is especially handy for owners of the 12in MacBook, which has just one USB-C port.

 It doesn't feature an Ethernet port, so you'll have to stick to Wi-Fi.